Machinations: 1985–1989: The Big Beat, Uptown and disbandment

 On 13 July 1985, Machinations performed three tracks, "Pressure Sway", "My Heart's On Fire" and "No Say in It", for the Oz for Africa concert (part of the global Live Aid program).
 It was broadcast in Australia (on both Seven Network and Nine Network) and on MTV in the US.
 The group developed a cult following in dance clubs during the mid-1980s.
 The Canberra Times' Andrew Ferrington felt they "have to be one of the best dance bands in the country at present.
 And Big Music is one of the best Australian dance albums about.
 It captures beat, depth and harmony that could well have eluded the Machis.
 The second side is by far the better.
 Led by 'No Say', the four other songs combine to give an exhausting record of the band at its best".

-In May 1986 White Label released The Big Beat, a collection of dance remixes of previous singles which reached No. 83 on the albums chart.
+In May 1986, White Label released The Big Beat, a collection of dance remixes of previous singles which reached No. 83 on the albums chart.
 That year McLean left to join Melbourne funk-pop outfit, I'm Talking.
 He was replaced on drums, briefly by Downes and more permanently, by John MacKay (ex-Sea Monsters) in early 1987.
 The band were back in the studios soon after with US producer, Andy Wallace (Prince, Run DMC), recording a new album.

 The band's third studio album, Uptown was released in October 1988 and reached No. 50 on the ARIA Charts.
 It provided four singles over eighteen months.
 The lead single, "Do to You" was released in August 1987 and reached No. 15.
 The second single, "Intimacy" reached No. 40, the third, "Do It to Me" peaked at No. 69 while the fourth, "Cars and Planes" failed to chart.

 The group had become a popular band on the Australian touring circuit.
 Their activities were curtailed in April 1989 when a hit-and-run car accident left Loneragan with a broken neck, multiple cuts, bruises and concussion.
 He spent several months recuperating in hospital.
 Initially fellow band members intended to continue whilst Loneragan recovered, however the group disbanded as various members left to join other local groups.
-Swan toured with the James Freud's band and with MacKay performed in Absent Friends.
+Swan toured with James Freud's band and with MacKay performed in Absent Friends.

 1990–present: Post-disbandment

 In 1997 Machinations, with Loneragan, reconvened for live appearances, which they hoped would lead to new recordings; however no new material appeared.

-In September 2006 US label, Almacantar Records, reissued the band's original 1981 EP with one additional track, "Average Inadequacy".
+In September 2006, US label Almacantar Records reissued the band's original 1981 EP with one additional track, "Average Inadequacy".